garden-io/garden/docs/other-plugins/container.md

 ## Using remote images

-If you're not building the container image yourself and just need to deploy an external image, you do not need to define a `Build` action.
-You only need to define a `Deploy` action:
+If you're not building the container image yourself and just need to deploy an external image, you need to specify the `image` in the `Deploy` action's `spec`:

 ```yaml
 # garden.yml